 Case in point: do you regularly remove or delete contact information for people who have moved, changed jobs, of whom you no longer associate, or have passed on?
 It’s a good idea to get into the habit of removing contacts from your address book.

 Every few months or so, go through your address book, and remove old or outdated contacts.
 If you’re really pressed for time, you can consider removing outdated information at least once a year.

 App or program shortcuts on your desktop or dock.

-Make a point to only include to frequently used programs and apps; it will make locating items on your computer that much easier.
+Make a point to only include frequently used programs and apps in your must-have toolbox for work or play.
+Doing so will make locating items on your computer that much easier.

 When’s the last time you took a look in your downloads folder?
-You’ve probably got a ton of downloaded items that haven’t seen the light of day in several weeks, months, or years worth of time!
+You probably have a ton of downloaded items that haven’t seen the light of day in several weeks, months, or years worth of time!